 Ruidoso has several great options for trail riding.
 I met up with the wranglers at Grindstone Stables, and they took us on a scenic three mile ride along Townsend Ridge, which offered spectacular views of Grindstone Lake below.
 The stables housed a huge variety of horse, suitable for both experienced riders and those who have never ridden before.

 I am a relatively inexperienced rider, and was partnered up with a friendly white horse named Mad Max.
 He knew the trail extremely well, which allowed me to relax and simply enjoy the scenery.
 I had a great time taking photos and conversing with the incredibly knowledgeable guides.
-In the winter, the stables offer sleigh rides through the canyon (a must do for anyone visiting in the winter).
+When snow blankets the mountains, the stables offer sleigh rides through the canyon (a must do for anyone visiting in the winter).

 523 Resort Dr., Ruidoso, NM 88345